Museums in Turku

 - Museum Ett Hem.

-Other museums include the Turku Lazaret Museum, the Turku Healthcare Museum, Paavo Nurmi's home, the Paattinen District Museum, the Finnish Scout Museum, the Zoological Museum of the University of Turku, the Turku Cathedral Museum and the Turku Waterworks museum.
+Other museums include the Turku Lazaret Museum, the Turku Healthcare Museum, Paavo Nurmi's home, the Paattinen District Museum, the Finnish Scout Museum, the Turku Cathedral Museum and the Turku Waterworks museum.

 Places